Rejecting popular wellness rules was key to healing my relationship with food and my body, after years of battling myself and breaking down my health.

 The most important food groups for balancing my blood sugar and rebuilding my health have been protein – especially red meat – fats, carbs, and fiber from sources like beans and whole grains.

 Vegetables have been the least important part of my healing.
-If I eat a meal that’s mostly vegetables, I won’t be satisfied – mentally or physically.
+If I eat a meal that’s mostly vegetables, I won’t feel satisfied – physically or mentally.

 Women menstruate every month, birth babies, and have significant hormonal shifts throughout each month.
 We need hearty food, not rabbit food.